BlakeMcBride1625/BTD6-Auto-Assign/README.md

 1. Check that commands are registered: Look for "Successfully registered all commands" in logs
 2. Verify bot has proper permissions in Discord server
 3. Check that bot is in the correct guild (guild ID matches)
+4. Wait a few minutes for commands to sync globally

 ### Roles not updating